maximvdberg/reasamplomatic-multi/README.md

 # ReaSamplOmatic5000 multi

- ReaSamplOmatic500 multi lets you arrange ReaSamplOmatic5000 instances on a piano roll.
+ ReaSamplOmatic500 multi lets you arrange ReaSamplOmatic5000 instances on a keyboard layout.
 This project aims to give REAPER a sampler such as FL Studio's [DirectWave Sampler](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/DirectWave.htm)  or the [TX16Wx Software Sampler](https://www.tx16wx.com/), while also integrating with REAPER routing.

  The script is powered by the excellent [reapy](https://github.com/RomeoDespres/reapy), and uses [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI.